aosabook/500lines/ocr/ocr.markdown

         }
     },
 ```
+An interesting design worth noting here is the use of `trainingRequestCount`,

-What’s happening here is that `BATCH_SIZE` is some pre-defined constant for how
+`trainArray`, and `BATCH_SIZE`.
+What’s happening here is that `BATCH_SIZE` is
-much training data a client will keep track of before it sends a batched
+some pre-defined constant for how much training data a client will keep track
-request to the server to be processed by the OCR.
-The main reason to batch
+of before it sends a batched request to the server to be processed by the OCR.
-requests is to avoid overwhelming the server with many requests at once.
-If
+The main reason to batch requests is to avoid overwhelming the server with many
-many clients exist (e.g. many users are on the `ocr.html` page training the
+requests at once.
+If many clients exist (e.g. many users are on the `ocr.html`
-system), or if another layer existed in the client that takes scanned drawn
+page training the system), or if another layer existed in the client that takes
-digits and translated them to pixels to train the network, a `BATCH_SIZE` of 1
+scanned drawn digits and translated them to pixels to train the network, a
-would result in many, unnecessary requests.
-This approach is good because it
+`BATCH_SIZE` of 1 would result in many, unnecessary requests.
+This approach is
-gives more flexibility to the client, however, in practice, batching should
+good because it gives more flexibility to the client, however, in practice,
-also take place on the server, when needed.
-A denial of service (DoS) attack
+batching should also take place on the server, when needed.
+A denial of service
-could occur in which a malicious client purposely sends many requests to the
+(DoS) attack could occur in which a malicious client purposely sends many
-server to overwhelm it so that it breaks down.
+requests to the server to overwhelm it so that it breaks down.

 We will also need a `test()` function.
 Similar to `train()`, it should do a
 simple check on the validity of the data and send it off.
 For `test()`,